 ENET AFP solution enables Metro Ethernet equipment vendors and service providers to offer enterprise customers the operational cost benefits of Ethernet with the predictable QoS characteristics per customer.
 Service providers can confidently mix and match E-Line and E-LAN VPN services based on their customers’ needs.

 Ethernity Networks created a new class of low-cost, high-performance flow processor/traffic manager solutions optimized for Metro Access applications.
-ENET AFP uses 28nm FPGA as its vehicle platform and includes a field-proven, wire-speed pipeline architecture supporting up to 10Gbps throughput on Xilinx Spartan 6 FPGAs, and 40Gbps on Xilinx’s Kintex 7 FPGA.
+ENET AFP uses 28nm FPGA as its vehicle platform and includes a field-proven, wire-speed pipeline architecture supporting 10Gbps and 40Gbps throughput on Xilinx’s Zynq FPGAs.

 The platform includes L2/L3/L4 switching, NAT/PAT, ATM SAR, EFM bonding, programmable L2 to L5 classification, header processing supporting any type of protocol header, and comprehensive traffic management.
 The traffic management function includes MEF policing, hierarchical QoS, hierarchical shaping and scheduling and traffic shaping per port/logical port/ priority.